iLVL-Key/FFXI/addons/Leaderboard/readme.md

 - `report` - Receive a score report via tell. (receive command via tell only)

 ### Current Known Issues
-- In high lag situations (seen in Dynamis-Jeuno Divergance), very rarely a tell sent out to a player via Mog Kart Mode gets a "tell not received" error as if they are offline, when they are online, resulting in the player receiving an item without the tell to inform them of it.
+- In high lag situations (seen in Dynamis-Jeuno Divergance), very rarely a tell sent out to a player via Mog Kart Mode gets a "tell not received" error as if they are offline (when they are online) resulting in the player receiving an item without the tell to inform them of it.
 I have only seen this myself a total of twice ever, but something to be aware of.
+This isn't an issue with Leaderboard itself, just a case of lag eating a tell to another player.

 ### Version History

+**5.2**
+- Added live_score_saving_delay option.
+Delay in seconds between saving scores to the live file if turned on.

 **5.1**
 - Added live_score_saving option.
 Save scores to the live file (data/live.xml) at a regular interval for crash recovery.
 Previously would do this without the option to turn it on or off.